 - 1/4 cup freshly chopped parsley

 - 2 tablespoon olive oil

 - 6 cloves garlic (minced)

-- 2 tbsp sweet chili sauce ((store-bought or homemade) see notes)
+- 2 tablespoon sweet chili sauce ((store-bought or homemade) see notes)

 - 4 salmon fillets ((wild-caught is best))

 - 1 red bell pepper (seeded and chopped)

 - 1 orange bell pepper (seeded and chopped)